trust-mfn-berlin/animals-as-objects/vault/theme.how-do-animals-end-up-in-the-zoo.md

 How do animals actually get to the zoo?
 Visitors to an animal park or zoo probably rarely ask themselves this question.
 Yet the animals on display are usually the reason for the visit and are also the founding premise of the zoo as an institution.
 Historically, zoos themselves have not routinely specified the sources of their animals.
 The animal itself, not its original habitat, has often been the point of focus. **Sometimes, however, the origin of the animal was integral to the fundamental idea behind the exhibition.
 For example, at the end of the 19th century and in the 1930s, when animals from the (former) German colonies were explicitly labelled or marketed as such**, or when back-breeding attempts of extinct animals were intended to enhance the reputation of a zoo director.
 Today, zoos are keen to emphasise the origins of animals from international breeding programmes as a form of progress and as part of their species conservation efforts.
 But where did and do zoo animals actually come from?

 To the present day, the provenance of zoo animals varies widely.
 Sometimes they arrive at the institutions through accidental circumstances as gifts or casual purchases, sometimes as a result of long-term groundwork.
 Their paths there always reflect geopolitical, economic and scientific dynamics.
-Some means of acquiring animals developed relatively late in the more than 250-year-long history of "modern" zoos.
+Some means of acquiring animals developed relatively late in the more than 250-year-long history of “modern” zoos.
 There are also some sources of animals that have consistently played an important role.
 It is thus a matter of both change and continuity.

 ## Hunting and Gifting

-At the time of the establishment of the first zoological gardens dubbed "modern" or "scientific", especially in Europe and North America around the middle of the 19th century, all the animals exhibited there and not native to the area were captured in the wild, see also [[story.catching-animals]].
+At the time of the establishment of the first zoological gardens dubbed “modern” or “scientific”, especially in Europe and North America around the middle of the 19th century, all the animals exhibited there and not native to the area were captured in the wild, see also [[story.catching-animals]].
 The hunters were local amateurs or professionals, or specially dispatched trappers who were either paid by a company, or who caught the animals at their own expense and then offered them up for sale.
 Although animals of native species were also caught wild, collections of these were often dominated by those bred in the former menageries of manorial estates or in the early animal collections of particular cities.
 This was especially the case for hoofed animal species, pheasants, and indigenous rodents.

 Many of the non-native animals in the early days of European zoos were gifts from the ruler of a given territory.
 These, in turn, might have received them as gifts themselves from other rulers or heads of state, or been presented with them by explorers or nobles.
 The latter might have caught or bought the animal themselves.
 Gifts of animals were always especially valent as political gestures.
 A diplomatic value was attributed to the possession of these animals.
 This value depended on how rare or dangerous, how large or heavy an animal was, and whether it was a species previously unknown in the context of European gift-giving.
 This was related to the fact that the acquisition of these animals often involved great expense and therefore the animals also had financial market value, which was translated into diplomatic value through the act of gift-giving.